Cockroach infestations aren’t common, but the worst thing about them is the baby roaches.

 Another way to eliminate cockroaches is by trapping and then disposing of them.

-There are plenty of innovative ways to trap small and big roaches; many are readily available in the market, while some you can easily make on your own.
+Plenty of innovative ways to trap small and big roaches; many are readily available in the market, while some you can easily make on your own.

-In the below, you’ll find information about how to place traps to kill baby cockroaches in your kitchen and other places like the bathroom.
+Below, you’ll find information about how to place traps to kill baby cockroaches in your kitchen and other places like the bathroom.

 How to Use Cockroach Traps